LIT-Protocol/docs/docs/pkp/authMethods/email-sms.md

 });
 const txHash = await session.mintPKPThroughRelayer(authMethod);
 ```
-**note** ReCaptcha Responses are valid for 2 minutes. for more information on ReCaptcha see [here](https://developers.google.com/recaptcha/intro)
+**note** ReCaptcha Responses are valid for 2 minutes.
+For information on ReCaptcha, [read more](https://developers.google.com/recaptcha/intro).

 ### Using the ReCaptcha Site Key in Another ReCaptcha implementation
-If you would like to use another ReCaptcha implementation such as [react google recaptcha](https://www.npmjs.com/package/react-google-recaptcha)
-You may access the ReCaptcha `site key` shown below:
+If you would like to use another ReCaptcha implementation such as [react google recaptcha](https://www.npmjs.com/package/react-google-recaptcha) you can access the ReCaptcha `site key` shown below:
 ```javascript
 const authClient = new LitAuthClient({
     litRelayConfig: {